demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 of environment variables that the instance can use to "trade-in" for another set of credentials.
 This method of credential delegation is much more secure since it does not require _Access Keys_ and _Secret Keys_ to be stored anywhere.

-In order to facilitate this "trade-in" process, there needs to be a level of trust between the resources.
+To facilitate this "trade-in" process, there needs to be a level of trust between the resources.
 This is called a _Trust Relationship_ and establishes a trusted relationship between two resources.

 More information regarding [Trust Relationships can be found here.](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html)